KnetAttimed/Bird-Repeller-Model/README.md

   The project : Bird Repeller Model
-  Program “Repeller model 1.1 x" coding by Knet Attimed (Kiattisak Phothawimoncharat) used for learning only please reference me https://github.com/KnetAttimed
+  Program “Repeller model 1.1 x" coding by Knet Attimed (Kiattisak Phothawimoncharat) used for learning only. please reference me if any. https://github.com/KnetAttimed
 ```